 Working with Python in Visual Studio Code, using the Microsoft Python extension, is simple, fun, and productive.
-The extension leverages all of VS Code's power to provide auto complete and IntelliSense, linting, debugging, and unit testing, along with control over your Python environments.
+The extension works with different Python interpreters as well as Anaconda.
+It leverages all of VS Code's power to provide auto complete and IntelliSense, linting, debugging, and unit testing, along with the ability to easily switch between Python environments, including virtual and conda environments.

 Autocomplete and IntelliSense

-Python extensions support code completion and Intellisense.
-Intellisense is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and thirty-party modules.
+The Python extension supports code completion and Intellisense.
+Intellisense is a general term for a number of features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.

 IntelliSense quickly shows methods, class members, and documentation as you type, and you can trigger completions at any time with ⌃Space (Windows, Linux Ctrl+Space).